Bar-driven dispersal of Galactic substructure: Test particle simulations

 where $\sigma=0.1$.
 The curve is fitted to all points with $E_i>-2\times10^5$~(km/s)$^2$ using \textsc{scipy.optimize.curve\_fit}, with the uncertainty \textsc{sigma} set to $1/\sqrt{w_i}$.
 The solution has the equation,

 Since we include the Solar radius circular orbital energy $E_\odot$ in the equation, it can be used in different Milky Way potential models.
-The largest apocentre of any orbit with $E<E_\mathrm{crit}$ is $\sim40$~kpc, so equation~\eqref{eq:Ecrit} is valid in any potential similar to \citet{hunter2024} within that radius.
+The largest apocentre of any orbit with $E<E_\mathrm{crit}$ is $\sim40$~kpc, so equation~\eqref{eq:Ecrit} is approximately valid in any potential similar to \citet{hunter2024} within that radius (though it will change slightly depending on properties such as bar strength and pattern speed).
 We show slices of this surface in Fig.~\ref{fig:Lz_dispersion_sim} with black dashed lines.
 From left to right these slices are in the planes $L_\perp=0$, $E_\mathrm{crit}=E_\odot$, and $L_z=0$.

 The effectiveness of this boundary in determining the bar's importance is tested in Fig.~\ref{fig:boundary_test}.
 We divide the structures into two groups according to whether they lie above or below the boundary, and for each simulation plot histograms of the ratio $\sigma_{L_z,\mathrm{bar}}/\sigma_{L_z\mathrm{axi}}$.
 The blue (red) histograms show structures with energies above (below) $E_\mathrm{crit}(L_z,L_\perp)$.
 These show that the boundary effectively separates affected and unaffected clusters.
 With both steady and slowing bars a large majority of the structures above the boundary are dispersed by a factor of less than $\sim e$, and almost all by a factor of less than 5.
 Hence for structures with $E>E_\mathrm{crit}(L_z,L_\perp)$, it is safe to assume that the extents of their integral of motion space distributions are altered by less than an order of magnitude by the bar.
 Conversely, a large majority of structures with $E<E_\mathrm{crit}(L_z,L_\perp)$ are dispersed by a factor of more than 2 by both steady and slowing bars.
 It is therefore probable that any old substructure below the critical threshold has been significantly dispersed by the bar, in many cases by a factor of $>10$.